25 Essential Negotiation Skills for People Managers: Strategies for Communication, Leadership & Conflict Resolution

 Anchoring bias is when initial information disproportionately impacts decision-making, skewing perceptions and outcomes.
 Effectively managing anchoring bias ensures fair and balanced negotiations by mitigating the undue influence of initial reference points.

-Research by Luke Lee (2024) at King’s College London highlights the anchoring effect in distributive negotiations, offering strategies to counter this bias.
+Research by Luke Lee in 2024 at King’s College London highlights the anchoring effect in distributive negotiations, offering strategies to counter this bias.
 In salary negotiations, recognizing anchoring helps individuals avoid accepting a low initial offer without assessing the offer’s fairness or market standards.
 Challenges in anchoring bias lie in maintaining objectivity and resisting the pull of initial offers.

 Mastering the ability to manage anchoring bias directly supports Identifying Tradeoffs, as minimizing biases allows negotiators to evaluate options with clarity and make balanced decisions that reflect the true value of alternatives.